Mnpn/mnpn.github.io/README.md

 The website automatically updates when a file is saved because you supplied Jekyll with the `serve` argument.

 ### Contribution
-To contribute to the project, simply create a [Pull Request](https://github.com/Mnpn03/Website/pulls) or an [Issue](https://github.com/Mnpn03/Website/issues).
+To contribute to the project, simply create a [pull request](https://github.com/Mnpn/Website/pulls) or an [issue](https://github.com/Mnpn/Website/issues).

-If you want to create an [Issue](https://github.com/Mnpn03/Website/issues), please clearly state the bug and/or ways to replicate it (if it's a bug/glitch/exploit).
+If you want to create an [issue](https://github.com/Mnpn/Website/issues), please clearly state the bug and/or ways to replicate it (if it's a bug/glitch/exploit).

-If you want to create a [Pull Request](https://github.com/Mnpn03/Website/pulls), please clearly state what you've changed and if it has resolved an issue, and if so - which one.
-Don't forget to check "[Running Locally](#running-locally)".

-Following these short guidelines will make it easier and faster for your Issue/Pull Request to be reviewed and dealt with.
-Thanks!

-### License
-Mnpn.me a public website that comes with no warranty.
-It is licensed under the X license.
-Read more about the license used [here](https://github.com/Mnpn03/Website/blob/Mnpn/LICENSE).